JoshuaWise/jellypromise/README.md

 var Promise = require('jellypromise/production');
 ```

-Setting `process.env.NODE_ENV` only works in Nodejs.
+Setting `process.env.NODE_ENV` only works in Node.js.
 Even if you are using [browserify](https://github.com/substack/node-browserify), to use production mode in the browser, you must require `jellypromise/production`, as shown above.

 # API